-- Helps Stratus Customer Service deliver responsive, expedited service, should you contact Stratus with a potential issue or need a replacement part. - Registers you for the Penguin Solutions Customer Service Portal at https://stratuscs.service-now.com/csm?id=csm_index, giving you access to technical resources-including Stratus Knowledge Base articles, Customer Service publications, and software downloads-that are available only to registered users.
+- Helps Penguin Solutions Customer Service deliver responsive, expedited service, should you contact Penguin Solutions with a potential issue or need a replacement part. - Registers you for the Penguin Solutions Customer Service Portal at https://service.stratus.com, giving you access to technical resources-including Knowledge Base articles, Customer Service publications, and software downloads-that are available only to registered users.